kodadot/nft-gallery/STYLE_GUIDE.md

 ### Reusability Through Abstraction
-If your component will be used on several occasions in many different contexts, you should think about the way you pass data to your components and the way events are handled.
+If your component will be used on several occasions in many different contexts, you should think about how you pass data to your components and how events are handled.
-In regards to event handling, you should always aim to emit events happening in your component, while the handling should be done in the parent or page itself.
-Thereby, the click of a button can trigger all kinds of functionality, without having to be aware of its context.
+Regarding event handling, you should always aim to emit events happening in your component, while the handling should be done in the parent or page itself.
+Thereby, the click of a button can trigger all kinds of functionality without being aware of its context.
 ```vue
 <template>
     <!-- ParentComponent.vue -->